 How does co-browsing work when a user phones in?

-With co-browsing, the support agent can ask the user for their email or a uniquely generated pin and enter that into the co-browsing search bar to see that user's screen.
+With co-browsing, the support or sales agent can ask the user for their email or a uniquely generated pin and enter that into the co-browsing search bar to see that user's screen.

 Below you can see an example, uniquely generated, support code in the footer of the Upscope home page.